Pokemon Go type chart: Strengths, weaknesses, resistance, vulnerability

 Any Pokemon trainer who has battled in Game Freak’s monster battling series will know that certain types hold an advantage over others.
 For example, fire is strong against grass, psychic against fighting, and electric against water.
-These are just a few examples of how the type advantages work.
+These are just a few classic examples of how Pokemon’s historic type advantages and disadvantages work, and they apply in Pokemon Go too!

 However, many trainers often overlook the full picture when it comes to type effectiveness.
-This is particularly true when Niantic adds new creatures to Pokemon Go.
-Our Pokemon Go Type chart should help to clear up any confusion and help you win more competitive battles in no time.
+This is particularly true when Niantic add new creatures to Pokemon Go.
+Our Pokemon Go Type chart should help to clear up any confusion and help you win more competitive battles in no time, particularly with the Spotlight Hour event.

 Pokemon Go battle definitions

-Before you check out the Pokemon Go strength and weakness type chart below, make sure you’re aware of the following definitions:
+Before you check out the Pokemon Go strength and weakness type chart below, make sure you’re aware of the following definitions.
+It may seem complicated at first but it will certainly help you understand the mechanics of Pokemon Go in the long run.

-- Strengths: Which type of Pokemon an attack of x type is strong against – i.e. electric against water.
+- Strengths: Which type of Pokemon an attack of x type is strong against (e.g. electric against water).

-- Weaknesses: Which type of Pokemon an attack of x type is weak against – i.e. grass against fire.
+- Weaknesses: Which type of Pokemon an attack of x type is weak against (e.g. grass against fire).

-- Resistances: What types type x receive less damage from – i.e. dragon against fairy.
+- Resistances: What types will receive less damage from what (e.g. dragon against fairy).

-- Vulnerabilities: What types type x receive more damage from – i.e. steel against ice.
+- Vulnerabilities: What types receive more damage from what (e.g. steel against ice).

 Here is the full table showing what each Pokemon Go type is strong against, weak against, resistant to, and vulnerable to: